 awk 1 ORS='\\n' cert.pem

-Copy the output and set it as the value of
+Copy the output and

 Is there a way of using external-link dockercloud-haproxy container